smeerpate/SACLeptonRPi/README.md

 ## Measuring method
 An estimation of a test person's core temperature can be done by measuring the person's forehead temperature.
 Based to the article *Investigation of the Impact of Infrared Sensors on Core Body Temperature Monitoring by Comparing Measurement Sites* (https://www.ncbi.nlm.nih.gov/pmc/articles/PMC7284737/) by Hsuan-Yu Chen, Andrew Chen and Chiachung Chen.

-This application uses an 80 x 60 uncooled microbolometer array (Flir Lepton 2.5) for no-contact temperature estimation.
+This application uses an 80 x 60 uncooled microbolometer array (Flir Lepton 2.5) for no-contact core temperature estimation.

 ## Hardware limitations
   * The hardware is to be used indoors and in an environment with limited temperature range (e.g. 10°C ...
 30°C).
   * The unit is very sensitive to ambient temperature fluctuations.
 When changing environments, leave the unit to settle for about 1 hour.
+  * The unit measures the forehead __skin__ temperature, which is only an indication of a person's core temperature.
+This temperature largely dependent on external factors.

 ## Software description
 ### Initialization